 Are Non-Stick Baking Sheets Safe?

-We do not recommend the use of non-stick baking sheets or other non-stick cookware, and there’s a lot of debate around whether non-stick baking sheets and the coatings they use are safe.
+I do not recommend the use of non-stick baking sheets or other non-stick cookware, and there’s a lot of debate around whether non-stick baking sheets and the coatings they use are safe.

 Non-stick coatings like PFOA and Teflon can leech into your food as you cook at high temperatures.
 And since the coating is not part of the metal, it can scratch off when you’re using your cookware and bakeware (especially if you use metal utensils) and little flakes can end up directly in your food.